maymplin/100-days-of-code/log.md

 **Link to work**: [100 Days of Python Day 15 project](https://github.com/maymplin/100-Days-of-Python/blob/main/Day015/coffee_maker.py)

 ### Day 16: February 23, 2022

 **Today's Progress**: Started Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 17: February 23, 2022

+**Today's Progress**: Continued Day 16 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.